decmurphy/bridomeara/content/collections/services/organisational-assistance.md

 With an extensive professional development portfolio, Bríd draws on evidenced based information and practice as well as her extensive professional experience.
 Using a collaborative approach, she is adept at working with teams to reach desired objectives

 Bríd has led a number of mental health projects, including the award winning action research project “Changing observation practice in an acute mental health setting” in Saint John of God Hospital.
-She also developed, co-piloted and delivered Aware’s popular “Relative’s and Friends programme”.
+She also developed, co-piloted and delivered Aware’s popular “Relatives and Friends programme”.